mpeeples2008/ArchNetSci/_book/05-visualization.md

 <img src="05-visualization_files/figure-html/Fig6_1-1.png" width="192" />

-### Figure 6.2: Examples of Common Network Plot Formats {#Figure_6_2}
+### Figure 6.2: Examples of Common Network Plot Formats {- #Figure_6_2}

-Figure 6.2.
+Figure.
+6.2.
 These plots are all different visual representations of the same network data from Peeples’s (2018) data where edges are defined based on the technological similarities of cooking pots from each node which represent archaeological settlements.

 The code below creates each of the individual figures and then compiles them into a single composite figure for plotting.